klajdi-g/VsCodeConfigs/README.md

    - Press `space + t` to return focus to the editor.
    - Press `ctrl + n` to toggle the explorer sidebar.
 ---
+Side Note:
+I recommend disabling the Vim extension or at least the Vim keybindings while typing in the integrated terminal.
+Otherwise, keys like space might trigger Vim commands instead of being passed to the terminal as normal input.

-Gonna be adding more keybinds soon : )
+Gonna be adding more keybinds/configurations soon : )